The next few posts are going to focus on things you can do for yourself, then we'll move on to other issues.

-I like President's Choice Financial and Tangerine.
-Tangerine has a cash sign up bonus of $50 - $100 (promotions vary) if you have a referal code.
+I like Simplii Financial (previously PC Financial) and Tangerine (previously ING Direct).
+Tangerine has a cash sign up bonus of $50 - $100 (promotions vary) if you have a referral code.
 If you use mine we both get the cash (Orange Key: 16332442S1).

 It's getting late, I'll continue this tomorrow, while you're waiting work on step 1.